 The song Hit'em High, the theme song of the Monstars, has some of the most popular rappers of the 90's - B-Real, Coolio, Method Man, LL Cool J and Busta Rhymes - putted together for this one song to sings on how badass and awesome the Monstars are and that no one stands a chance against them.

-Also, when Michael tells Bugs and Daffy to get his lucky UNC underwear from his home, Daffy replies "Your house?
+Also, when Jordan tells Bugs and Daffy to get his lucky UNC underwear from his home, Daffy replies "Your house?
 In3D Land?"